 The pupa is brown with dark spots, and has a length just over 1 cm.
 It is formed typically in a curled leaf in the debris near the base of a foodplant.

-The adults are an iridescent purple on top.
+The male adults are an iridescent purple on top.

 Underneath, they are pale brown with rows of orange spots outlined in black and iridescent green.

 The butterflies have a wing span of about 3 cms.